 Not in the workplace.
 It's important to understand there is no such thing as "no consequence" for an action.
 You cannot NOT have a consequence.
 For instance, if a supervisor thanks a worker for making a safety suggestion, the supervisor's recognition is a consequence (positive).
 If the supervisor ignores the worker who made the safety suggestion, the "act" of ignoring is also a consequence (negative).

-If employee safety performance meets or exceeds the standards set by the employer, some sort of recognition should follow.
-On the other hand, if the employee makes an informed choice not to comply with the company's safety rules, some sort of appropriate corrective action should follow.
+If employee safety performance meets or exceeds the standards set by the employer, you know consequences are effective.
+When employees meet or exceed performance standards, some sort of positive recognition should follow.
+On the other hand, if employees make informed choices not to comply with the company's safety performance standards, some sort of appropriate corrective action should follow.

 There are various strategies for administering positive and negative consequences.
 Careful planning is critical to ensure consequences are effective.
 So, let's first take a look at positive and negative reinforcement, and why positive reinforcement is best in producing a world-class safety culture.